 Back in 1996 a tragic road accident took the life of Kathy’s son Justin.
 Her own injuries were partially disabling and the lasting effects had cut short her life at the age of just sixty three years.

-Before Kathy’s death this May I lobbied key players; met with and briefed the Irish Road Safety Authority; and made multinational contacts.
-I found a welcoming response to the basic concept.
+In the months following her demise I was unable to progress the rta0 initiative, but in Spring 2019 I will again advance the project.
+Before Kathy’s death in 2018 I had lobbied key players; met with and briefed the Irish Road Safety Authority; and made multinational contacts.
+I found a welcoming response to the rta0 concept.

 Road safety professionals and people whose lives have been touched by road fatality or serious injury are vital constituencies at this stage.
 We know how important it is to prevent tragic outcomes which end lives and destroy potential.